Today's Articles

 The Arawak Community, a story

-*The Arawak community celebrated this date in 1500.
-They are a non-white community of indigenous peoples of South America and the Caribbean.
+*The Arawak community, a non-white community of Indigenous peoples of South America and the Caribbean, celebrated this date in 1500.

 Specifically, the term "Arawak" has been applied at various times to the Lokono of South America and the Taíno, who historically lived in the Greater Antilles and the northern Lesser Antilles in the Caribbean.
 All these groups spoke related Arawakan languages.
 The term Arawak was originally applied by white Europeans, specifically to the South American community who self-identified as Arawak, Arhuaco, or Lokono.
 Their Arawak language is the name of the overall Arawakan language family.
 Arawakan speakers in the Caribbean were also historically known as the Taíno, a term meaning “relative”.